Lance52259/hcbp-scripts-lint/rules/st_rules/README.md

 **Validation Criteria**:
 - No trailing whitespace characters at the end of lines
 - Clean line endings for better version control

+### ST.012 - File Header and Footer Whitespace Check

+**Purpose**: Ensures no extra whitespace at the beginning or end of the file.

+**Validation Criteria**:
+- No leading or trailing whitespace at the beginning of the file
+- No leading or trailing whitespace at the end of the file

 ## 🔄 Backward Compatibility